-- a The concrete product manufacturer must have and implement effective water management policies and procedures and/or a water management programme. - b Licence holders must report annually to ECNZ on water management, including: - total water use; - breakdown of water sources including water sourced from the local water supply, onsite bores or recycled; - water use related to production; and - initiatives taken to reduce water use.
+- The concrete product manufacturer must have and implement effective water management policies and procedures and/or a water management programme. - b Licence holders must report annually to the Trust on water management, including: - total water use; - breakdown of water sources including water sourced from the local water supply, on-site bores or recycled; - water use related to production; and - initiatives taken to reduce water use.